homan-uppu/writing/essays/Why venture capital will eat education/Draft 8 (Why venture capital will eat education).md

 Economic might translates into cultural might.
 I'm currently sitting in a remote village in the mountains of northern India as I'm writing this.
 Outside of my window are people wearing jeans and t-shirts as they plough their fields, with one of them playing what I think is some sort of electronic disco music.
 Most young people in the world feel the need to learn English in order to access the global economy.
 The top US song hit can be found playing in clubs in every single part of the world.
 The fight to remain economically relevant in the world is also a fight to preserve your identity.

 As a result of the rising power law, the nation that becomes number 1 this decade will dictate global world order in ways that we can't even fathom right now.
-There is a powerful incentive to compete, not out of greed, but out of fear for survival and preservation of identity.
+There is a powerful incentive to compete, not out of greed, but out of fear for survival: both economically and culturally.

 The education system that replaces the current one will be one that optimizes for economic prosperity.
 Great, now that we have the optimization function, we can start to tackle the question of what this new education system could look like.